 Some potential use cases for these technologies include:

 Using generative AI, organizations can now rapidly create specific messages to resonate with a singular audience.
-This might include using AI to write website copy, email newsletters or other digital marketing materials.
+This might include using AI to write website copy, email newsletters or engage in other forms of content creation.

-Algorithms are also used to surface particular goods and services an individual may be interested in purchasing, or recommend customized products based on a natural language search.
+Algorithms are also used to surface particular goods and services an individual might be interested in purchasing, or recommend customized products based on a natural language search.

-By intelligently creating personalized messaging for consumers, organizations can generate leads and engage potential customers more efficiently and at a lower cost than in the past.
+By intelligently creating personalized messaging for consumers, organizations can generate leads and engage potential customers more efficiently and in a more cost-effective way.

 Digital marketing automation allows organizations to manage routine tasks across channels by using software.